Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

-\textit{NMPC Speed-up via Linearization:} Another way to tackle computational burdens brought by NMPC is successive linearization, which involves linearization at every timestep around the nominal system state and control input.
+\textit{NMPC Speed-up via Linearization:} Another way to tackle the computational burdens of NMPC is through successive linearization, which involves linearization at every timestep around the nominal system state and control input.
 The linearized dynamics become piece-wise affine, which can be formulated in a large, sparse Quadratic Program (QP) and can be solved online~\cite{zhakatayev_successive_2017, ding_real-time_2019}.
-Aiming for highly efficient optimization-based planning, ReLU-QP~\cite{bishop2023relu}, a GPU-accelerated QP solver, has improved MPC real-time control frequency in humanoid balancing tasks from original $65$~Hz to more than $1300$~Hz.
-Successive linearization, however, sacrifices model fidelity and inevitably results in motion errors compared to using accurate nonlinear models.
-In practice, trading model accuracy for speed is often a preferred strategy because a controller may not be able to track the accurate full-order trajectory with high precision, and therefore it is not practically beneficial to pursue accurate trajectories generated from the full-order, nonlinear model.
+SQP solves NLP problems by iteratively linearizing them into QPs and computing search directions at each step.
+While breaking down an NLP into QPs is viable, it requires efficient and scalable QP solvers. \revised{Aiming for high efficiency,} ReLU-QP~\cite{bishop2023relu}, a GPU-accelerated QP solver, has improved linear convex MPC real-time control frequency in high dimensional space balancing tasks from the original 206 Hz to up to 2600 Hz.
+While providing reasonably efficient real-time deployment, linearization techniques highly rely on linearization assumptions, which compromise model fidelity (accuracy), leading to motion errors compared to full nonlinear models.
+However, trading accuracy for speed is often preferred in humanoid robot control, as controllers may struggle to precisely track full-order trajectories by NMPC, making highly accurate solutions not practically beneficial.